reactioncommerce/reaction-docs/developer/contributing.md

 - **impact-major** (do next): Blocks important functionality but there is a workaround or the problem doesn't inhibit shopping/purchasing
 - **impact-minor** (do eventually): Impacts peripheral functionality or there is a reasonable workaround (UI glitches, etc)

-Once it's been triaged and verified, a Community Engineering team member will work on it according the above criteria.
+Once it's been triaged and verified, a team member will work on it according the above criteria.

 ### Find an issue and claim it

 1. Explore the [Help Wanted](https://github.com/reactioncommerce/reaction/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) or [Good First Issue](https://github.com/reactioncommerce/reaction/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) issues on our GitHub repo.
 2. If you find something you want to work on, let us know right there in the comment with how you want to approach the problem.
-3. If you are a first-time contributor, also mention the `@reactioncommerce/community` team in the comment so you can  request to be made a contributor.

 ### Create a Feature Request issue